nels0nfx/nelson-md-multi-/README.md

 ---

 [![Run on Replit](https://replit.com/badge/github/nels0nfx/nelson-md-multi-)](https://replit.com/new/github.com/nels0nfx/nelson-md-multi-)
-## Deploy on Replit
+### Deploy on Replit

 1.Create a new Replit project (Node.js)
-2. Upload your files or clone the GitHub repo
+2.Upload your files or clone the GitHub repo
-3. Add a .replit file:run = "npm start"
+3.Add a .replit file:run = "npm start"
-4. Run the project and visit:https://your-repl-name.repl.co/start/YOURNAME
+4.Run the project and visit:https://your-repl-name.repl.co/start/YOURNAME

 ## Deploy on BotNet

-	1. Visit Bot Hosting or similar VPS
+1.Visit Bot Hosting or similar VPS
-	2. Create a new Node.js app
+2.Create a new Node.js app
-	3. Upload this bot or link the repo
+3.Upload this bot or link the repo
-	4. Set run command to:npm start
+4.Set run command to:npm start

 ---